 Vestigial Empire: Their territory was formerly much larger, and at one time they even garrisoned Mordor itself in order to keep the servants of Sauron from occupying it after his defeat at the end of the Second Age.
 Osgilliath, their once-capital, is now a giant ruin, and its western sub-city is all that they still control.

 You Shall Not Pass: Stands for thousands of years between Mordor and the other Free Peoples.
 Boromir emphasizes Gondor's importance in this role at the Council of Elrond.

 Rangers of the North

 Descendants of the extinct Kingdom of Arnor wandering about acting as wardens, spies, and warriors guarding such settlements as remain in the North against "dark things".
 Led at this time by Aragorn (see Fellowship of the Ring above).

-More than Meets the Eye: Only a few know what they really are.
-On the whole they prefer it that way.
-Generally they play up their appearance as raggedy, seedy, homeless wanderers.
+More Than Meets the Eye: Only a few know what they really are.
+On the whole they prefer it that way and can be expected to generally they play up their appearance as raggedy, seedy, homeless wanderers.

 The Stoic: At least the few we meet seem to be.
 Fighting monsters for thousands of years kind of gets you that way.

 The Remnant: The Rangers and some ruins are all that remain of the lost northern kingdom of Arnor.

 The foot soldiers of evil.
 In The Silmarillion, the Orcs (also known as goblins) were bred by Morgoth from captive Elves, twisting them into ruined creatures that know only cruelty and hate; after Morgoth's defeat, his lieutenant Sauron continued to use Orcs as the greater part of his legions, as did Saruman later.
 Many independent Orcs also live in the Misty Mountains, especially in Moria, which they conquered from the Dwarves.